daviebadger/books/restructuredtext/restructuredtext.rst

 .. code:: rst

-   .. |substitution| directive-name:: substituted text .. optional-comment
+   .. |substitution| directive-name:: substituted text

 There are only three substitution directives: